 Cabaret style singer Steve Gilpin (who would front Mi-Sex) won New Faces that year, but Laing, who came second, was the real winner with her February 1973 debut single ‘1905’ going to No.4 on the NZ Singles Chart and staying on the charts for 14 weeks.

-In that year’s NZ Music Awards (then known as the RATA Awards) Laing won Best Newcomer, Best Female Vocalist and Performer of the Year.
+In the 1973 NZ Music awards Laing won Best Newcomer, Best Female Vocalist and Performer of the Year.

 The single and the album Whispering Afraid were both certified gold.
 There were two more hit singles, ‘Show Your Love’ (No.4) and Masquerade (No.11) in 1973, and in that year’s NZ Music Awards (then known as the RATA Awards) Laing won Best Newcomer, Best Female Vocalist and Performer of the Year.